24-Kwek-44/Mini-Job-Board-Application/README.md

 - **Real-time UX**: Replaced native browser `alert()` calls with a custom-built **Toast Notification system**.
 This significantly improves the professional feel of the app and handles backend validation errors (422) by parsing them into human-readable messages.
 - **Environment Resilience**: Solved common deployment hurdles by implementing clear error handling for SMTP and ensuring that complex `.env` passwords (containing whitespace) are handled via proper quoting—a common pitfall in local development.

-### 🌟 Project Takeaways
-This project was built with **scalability** in mind.
-The separation of the frontend and backend allows for independent deployments, while the role-based system is designed to easily accommodate future roles (like "Admin") without major refactoring.

 ---
 *Developed as part of the Full Stack Engineer Technical Assessment.*